Meet the team

 Sandra Brook – Administrator, Kirklees

-I’m thrilled to join the Recovery College team and am looking forward to meeting you all.
+I’m thrilled to be part of the Recovery College team.
 My role here is administration and I’m here to help.
 I’m a local lass, but have spent much of my life abroad, living in both the Netherlands and Egypt.
 I still love to travel and my hobbies (aka wellness tools) include gardening, scrabble, walking and going to antique/flea markets, where I scout for miniature perfume bottles to add to my ever-growing collection!

 Sarah Walinski-Kiehl – Co-ordinator Calderdale